boisgera/audio-notebooks/README.md

 [audio-binder]: https://mybinder.org/v2/gh/boisgera/audio-notebooks/master

 [Binder] turns this GitHub repository into a collection of interactive notebooks.

+Each Binder session starts with a new copy of the files in repository: you cannot break anything.
-Binder sessions are ephemeral: all changes that you make (notebooks, sound files, etc.) are lost when you close your browser.
+But all your changes are lost when you close your browser.
+**You must download your notebooks to save your work.**
+Select `File / Download as / Notebook (.ipynb)` in a notebook.

 [Binder]: https://mybinder.org/